AdobeDocs/analytics-2.0-apis/oauth-postman.md

   ![Postman Oauth Step 5](/images/postman-oauth2-step5.png)

 10. Click the **Send** button.
-The response includes the first 10 users for your Analytics Company
+The `GET`/users response includes the first 10 users for your Analytics company.
+You are now also authorized to work with other Analytics endpoints.